AkashKumar-0/fbClone/README.md

 I'm newbie in front end development but i love to do .
 I just want to implement what i have learned and to learn those word that how it works practically. so herre i done with it .
-Prectical Implementation has lots of learning apart from theory .
+Practical Implementation has lots of learning apart from theory .

 please give your valuable suggestions. it means a lot to me .

-Here is the link of the utube chanell where i learned this -
+Here is the link of the Youtube channel where i learned this -
 ```
 https://youtu.be/NljIHlZRTTE
 ```